24 - 27 November, 2025

 Chief Executive, Aged Care Association

-Hon Tracey Martin DNZM is a seasoned New Zealand public servant and leader, currently serving as Chief Executive of the Aged Care Association since 6 May 2024.
 She brings to the role a rich background in both governance and Cabinet experience, having chaired the New Zealand Qualifications Authority and sat on the board of Waka Kotahi NZ Transport Agency prior to joining the Association.
-As CE, Martin is deeply committed to advocating for a robust, well-supported residential care sector, drawing on her policy expertise and networks to amplify the voices and needs of aged-care professionals and residents.
+As CE, Tracey is deeply committed to advocating for a robust, well-supported residential care sector, drawing on her policy expertise and networks to amplify the voices and needs of aged-care professionals and residents.